thorntail-examples/istio-security/README.md

 7. From the OpenShift Console UI, click on the URL route for the Greeting service and it will load the web page for the Booster.
 8. Clicking "Invoke" will result in an error appearing in the result box that looks like
     ```
-    HTTP Response Code `500` with cause: Failed to communicate with `wfswarm-istio-security-name` due to: RESTEASY004655: Unable to invoke request
+    HTTP Response Code `500` with cause: Failed to communicate with `thorntail-istio-security-name` due to: RESTEASY004655: Unable to invoke request
     ```
     This is because the Greeting service is outside Istio, and the Name service is inside. mTLS prevents services outside and inside the mesh from communicating with each other.
-9. Now re-enable Istio sidecar injection by setting `sidecar.istio.io/inject` to `true` and verify that once the deployment has restarted, the Istio Ingress URL is able to load the webpage again.
+9. Now re-enable Istio sidecar injection by setting `sidecar.istio.io/inject` to `true` and verify that once the deployment has restarted, the Istio Ingress Gateway URL is able to load the webpage again.
 You will also notice that the external route URL for the Greeting service returns a blank page as the route URL is outside Istio, and the service is now back inside, and is therefore inaccesible to the route.